Target Properties That Have Spent Time On The Market

 Checkout the State Trustees website for current properties that are for sale: State Trustees Property For Sale.

-Buying a property below market value in a growth suburb is possible.
+Like any hustle in life, the more doors you knock on the higher chance of success when buying a property below market value.
 It takes a bit of hard work by focusing on the facts and figures and not letting your emotions take over.

 In the meeting your consultant will establish your buying criteria, assess your ability to enter the market and give you a few options of the type of property that suits your criteria.

-For more information on the service please call us directly on 1300 00WISE (9473) or leave your details on the enquiry from below.
+For more information on the service please call us directly or leave your details on the enquiry from below.